 Defining the scope of the audit

-Defining the scope of the audit is essential to ensure that the audit is comprehensive and relevant to your organisation’s needs.
+Defining the scope of the audit is essential to ensure that the audit is comprehensive and relevant to your organization’s needs.
 This involves identifying the systems, processes, and security controls that will be audited and the audit methodology and tools used.

 Establishing a timeline and budget